TheRedBrain/spellengine-extension/README.md

 This only has an effect, when [Mana Attributes](https://modrinth.com/mod/mana-attributes) is installed.

+## Spell schools

+These spell schools can be used in the spell.json.

+- "GENERIC_MELEE" uses "minecraft:generic.attack_damage" and "minecraft:generic.attack_speed" as their power and haste attributes respectively.
+Uses the "minecraft:generic" damage type.
+- "GENERIC_RANGED" uses "ranged_weapon:damage" and "ranged_weapon:haste" as their power and haste attributes respectively.
+When the "Ranged Weapon API" mod is not installed, "minecraft:generic.attack_damage" and "minecraft:generic.attack_speed" are used instead.
+Uses the "minecraft:arrow" damage type.
+- "GENERIC_MAGIC" uses "spellengineextension:generic.magic_damage" and "spell_power:generic.haste" as their power and haste attributes respectively.
+Uses the "minecraft:magic" damage type.

+They have no "crit_chance" or "crit_damage" traits and also no entity attribute or status effect defined, to keep them as simple and generic as possible.

 ## Entity Attributes

+- "generic.magic_damage" the damage done by magic attacks.
+Default value is 0.0.
-"generic.health_spell_cost_multiplier" multiplies the health cost of spells.
+- "generic.health_spell_cost_multiplier" multiplies the health cost of spells.
 Default value is 1.0.

-"generic.mana_spell_cost_multiplier" multiplies the mana cost of spells.
+- "generic.mana_spell_cost_multiplier" multiplies the mana cost of spells.
 Default value is 1.0.

-"generic.stamina_spell_cost_multiplier" multiplies the stamina cost of spells.
+- "generic.stamina_spell_cost_multiplier" multiplies the stamina cost of spells.
 Default value is 1.0.

+The following attributes add to the respective values defined in the spell.json.
+This can be disabled for each spell individually or globally in the server config.
+- "generic.extra_launch_count"
+- "generic.extra_launch_delay"
+- "generic.extra_velocity"
+- "generic.extra_ricochet"
+- "generic.extra_ricochet_range"
+- "generic.extra_bounce"
+- "generic.extra_pierce"
+- "generic.extra_chain_reaction_size"
+- "generic.extra_chain_reaction_triggers"

 ## Proxy Pools (1.20.1 only)